01 Mar Sterling Talks Employee Retention

-It is no secret that in the current landscape most business are struggling with finding the right employees and retaining them.
+It is no secret that in the current landscape most business are struggling with employee retention.
 Life Work Solutions, a provider of staff retention and consulting services, provides the following turnover facts and rates:

 -Over 50 % of people recruited in to an organization will leave within 2 years.